aashish-bidap/Telecom-Churn-Prediction/README.md

-# Telco Customer Churn Prediction
+# Customer Churn Prediction for Telecom

 Dataset Source : This dataset is based on IBM based sample dataset obtained from Kaggle for Customer Churn.